WalkerGriggs/walkergriggs.com/content/_index.md

-He's currently working on video ingest and processing at [Mux](https://mux.com), and previously did distributed data systems at [Heroku](https://heroku.com).
+He's currently working on browser automation at [Browserbase](https://browserbase.com).
+Perviously he worked on video ingest and processing at [Mux](https://mux.com) and distributed data systems at [Heroku](https://heroku.com).

 His academic background is in Computer Science and English, but somehow his code comments are filled with typoss.